-Mr. Cinits has been in charge of overseeing the completion of all of the Company's mineral resource and reserve estimates and technical reports since July, 2011.
-More recently he has been managing the Company's evaluation of strategic opportunities and acquisitions.
-He has extensive experience in project management and development and geological consulting.
+Mr. Cinits has extensive experience in project management and development and geological consulting.
 Prior to joining the Company, Mr. Cinits was the Chief Operating Officer for MinCore Inc., a private, Toronto-based exploration company with projects in Sinaloa, Mexico, from 2007 to 2011.
 From 2003 through 2006, Mr. Cinits worked for AMEC as the Manager of Geology and Mining for the Lima Peru office.
-He was involved in numerous feasibility and pre-feasibility studies, as well as PEAs, resource estimates and mine and project audits/reviews throughout South America and other locations worldwide.
+He was involved in numerous feasibility and prefeasibility studies, as well as PEAs, resource estimates and mine and project audits/reviews throughout South America and other locations worldwide.
 Mr. Cinits has also worked for several consulting groups and junior mining companies since 1985.
 Mr. Cinits holds a Bachelor of Science degree in Geology from the University of Toronto and is a member of the Association of Professional Engineers and Geoscientists of British Columbia and the Society of Economic Geologists.